ba11o0n/CSE15L-Lap--Report-1/Lab1.md

 Let's learn how to use Github so your own projects can be published, reflecting your skills and amazing work.

-Creating your Github Account:
+### Creating your Github Account:
 1. Follow the steps to create your account on [Github](https://www.github.com/)

 2. Once created, find the + icon on the navigation tab at the top right and reate a new repository (a folder or directory).

-3. Give the repository a name of `cse15l-lab-reports`, and scroll down to click on create.
+3. Give the repository a name of `cse15l-lab-reports`, and scroll down to click on "create".

 4. With the new screen of display, find "creating a new file" hyberlinked at the top section and click on it to create a new file named `index.md` and write some texts of your choice before you "commit new file" at the bottom when you scroll.
 NOTE: You just created a public Github repository (can be changed to private if you like) and the link can be shared.